-- □ Congregations can be of any Christian denomination and the building can be listed or unlisted. - □ The building must be a Christian place of worship (but not a cathedral) located within England, Wales, Northern Ireland, Scotland, the Isle of Man or the Channel Islands - □ The building must originally have been constructed as a place of worship and must be no less than 30 years old. - □ We do not fund works to converted buildings, church halls, or privately-owned churches such as chapels within hospitals, hospices, schools, prisons and similar institutions. - □ The proposed works must be to the main church building or an extension of it. - □ Applicants must be the owners or have the right to carry out the work.
+- □ Congregations can be of any Christian denomination and the building can be listed or unlisted. - ☐ The building must be a Christian place of worship (but not a cathedral) located within North-West England (Cumbria, Lancashire or Greater Manchester only), Wales, or Scotland\. - ☐ The building must originally have been constructed as a place of worship and must be no less than 30 years old. - ☐ We do not fund works to converted buildings, church halls, or privately-owned churches such as chapels within hospitals, hospices, schools, prisons and similar institutions. - ☐ The proposed works must be to the main church building or an extension of it. - Applicants must be the owners or have the right to carry out the work.
 If the church is not part of a main denomination, or registered with Churches Together in Britain and Ireland, it must be a registered charity.
-Any place of worship whose annual income exceeds £100,000 must be registered with the Charity Commission. - □ Buildings must be open for regular public worship for a minimum of six services per year.
-Buildings that have been closed to the public must have plans to reopen for regular worship and public access and a congregation waiting to use the building on completion of the works. - □ Buildings must be open to the public for at least 100 days per year in addition to worship times, or within a year of project completion.
+In England and Wales, any place of worship whose annual income exceeds £100,000 must be registered with the Charity Commission.
+In Scotland, if you describe yourself as a charity you must be registered with OSCR and be on the Scottish Charity Register. - □ Buildings must be open for regular public worship for a minimum of six services per year.
+Buildings that have been closed to the public must have plans to reopen for regular worship and public access and a congregation waiting to use the building on completion of the works. - □ Buildings must be open to the public for at least 100 days per year in addition to worship times, or meet this requirement within a year of project completion.
 Tell us if you will need to have special arrangements in order to meet this requirement, such as keyholder details on display.
 Priority will be given to those with regular opening hours. - □ Repair projects must be led, overseen and supervised by a suitably qualified professional, usually a professionally qualified architect (listed on the Register of Architects) or a chartered building surveyor (MRICS or FRICS).
-Where the building is listed, the professional should have conservation accreditation from one of the following conservation accreditation schemes at the stated level: - o The Register of Architects Accredited in Building Conservation (AABC) listed at category 'A'. - Royal Institute of British Architects (RIBA) listed as 'Specialist Conservation Architect'. - o The Royal Incorporation of Architects in Scotland (RIAS) listed as 'Advanced'. - o The Royal Institute of the Architects of Ireland (RIAI) listed as 'Grade I' - o Royal Institute of Chartered Surveyors (RICS) listed as 'Conservation Accreditation' - o Chartered Institute of Architectural Technologists (CIAT) listed as 'Accredited Conservationist'. - □ Work must not have started before the online application is submitted but must be achievable within 2 years of the grant decision being made. - □ You must have secured at least 50% of the funding for the project you are applying to us for before you submit your application to us (please contact us if you need fundraising advice). - Repair projects must have all necessary permissions in place before you apply to us.
+Where the building is listed, the professional should have conservation accreditation from one of the following conservation accreditation schemes at the stated level: - o The Register of Architects Accredited in Building Conservation (AABC) listed at category 'A'. - o Royal Institute of British Architects (RIBA) listed as 'Specialist Conservation Architect'. - o The Royal Incorporation of Architects in Scotland (RIAS) listed as 'Advanced'. - o The Royal Institute of the Architects of Ireland (RIAI) listed as 'Grade I' - o Royal Institute of Chartered Surveyors (RICS) listed as 'Conservation Accreditation' - o Chartered Institute of Architectural Technologists (CIAT) listed as 'Accredited Conservationist'. - □ Work must not have started before the online application is submitted but must be achievable within 1 year maximum of the grant decision being made - You must have secured at least 50% of the funding for the project you are applying to us for before you submit your application to us (please contact us if you need fundraising advice). - Repair projects must have all necessary permissions in place before you apply to us.
 This could include permits from your governing body i.e. Faculty signed off by the Chancellor, List B Archdeacon's consent (most common consent for maintenance applications at Anglican churches), Property Consent, Listed Building Advisory Committee authorisation or a Trustee minute.
-If consent is not required we would still like to see a PCC minute noting the work and the Committee's approval. - □ 2 quotes must be in place. - □ Applications must be received before the deadline and include all documentation requested.
+If consent is not required we would still like to see a PCC/Trustee minute noting the work and the Committee's approval. - □ 2 quotes must be in place. - □ Applications must be received before the deadline and include all documentation requested.
 Any documentation not supplied online must be received within 5 working days or we reserve the right to reject the application.